BurkovBA/BurkovBA.github.io/content/blog/2026-10-01-1/index.md

 That is why this kernel is the right object: every path-functional of $\sqrt{n}(G_n-u)$ becomes, in the limit, the same functional of a Brownian bridge.

-TODO: essentially a functional analysis version of PCA, similar to how Fourier series relates to Discrete Fourier transform
-TODO: one dimensional stays discrete sum, the other becomes continuous integreal/function

 ### Cramer - von Mises